Gnanasai1234/Emitrr-Game/Emitrr-Backend-main/README.md

 GET /api/leaderboard – Returns top players with wins, losses, draws, and win percentage.

-GET /api/leaderboard/player/:username – Returns stats for a specific player.
+GET /api/leaderboard/player/:username – Returns stats for a specific player (used internally for gameplay).

 Socket.IO Events
 From Client to Server:

 joinGame – Join a new game or enter matchmaking.
 Send { username }.